MarketSquare/DbBot/examples/failbot/README.md

 Usage
 -----
 The executable is 'failbot' in directory 'bin'.

+You need to append the DbBot root path to your PYTHONPATH, because some of the DbBot's packages are used by FailBot.

-Run the script from command-line:
+So running the script from command-line:

-    ./failbot [options]
+    PYTHONPATH=/path/to/DbBot bin/failbot [options]

 Required options are: